lizmat/raku-all-modules/jnthn/zavolaj/README.markdown

     int8     (char in C)
     int16    (short in C)
     int32    (int in C)
-    int      (32- or 64-bit, depends what long means locally) Int      (always 64-bit, long long in C) num32    (float in C)
+    long     (32- or 64-bit, depends what long means locally) Int      (always 64-bit, long long in C) num32    (float in C)
     num64    (double in C)